+A Delight

 Is not the Sabbath, then, indeed a delight?
-Can any one who understands what it means regard it in any other light than a blessing?
+Can anyone who understands what it means regard it in any other light than a blessing?
 The man of God has given us a song for the Sabbath day, in which he shows how it is to be regarded, and what it is to do for us.

-"It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O Most High: to show forth thy lovingkindness in the morning, and thy faithfulness every night, upon an instrument of ten strings, and upon the psaltery; upon the harp with a solemn sound.
-For thou, Lord, hast made me glad through thy work: I will triumph in the works of thy hands."
-We are to be strong in the Lord, and in the power of His might.
-We are to be overcomers "through him that loved us."
-So when we are beset with temptation, we have only to think of the power of God, the power that made the worlds from nothing, -and know that it will be put forth for our deliverance if we will but accept it.
+- 1 It is a good thing to give thanks unto the Lord, and to sing praises unto Your name, O Most High: - 2 To show forth Your lovingkindness in the morning and Your faithfulness every night, - 3 Upon an instrument of ten strings, and upon the psaltery; upon the harp with a solemn sound. - 4 For You, Lord, have made me glad through Your hands.

+We are to be...

+10 ...strong in the Lord, and in the power of His might.

+We are to be...

+37 ...more than conquerors through Him that loved us.

+So when we are beset with temptation, we have only to think of the power of God,-the power that made the worlds from nothing,-and know that it will be put forth for our deliverance if we will but accept it.
 Nothing is too hard for the Lord, and there is nothing able to withstand Him.
 All the hosts of Satan have no power when engaged in a contest with the Lord.
+Christ has...

+15 ...spoiled principalities and powers.

-Christ has "spoiled principalities and powers."2 So when we rest ourselves on that power, the victory is already won. things that God has made remind us of His power, and so we triumph in the works of His hands.
+So when we rest ourselves on that power, the victory is already won.
+The things that God has made remind us of His power, and so we triumph in the works of His hands.
 This glorious victory is what the Sabbath is intended to bring to us.

 So as the Sabbath is the sign of a perfect creation, it is the seal of a new creature in Christ.
 It is therefore the seal of God, ministered by the Spirit of God.
-As it came from paradise, and is a part of the rest of paradise, so it shows that those who keep it in spirit (not in form merely) are, through the mighty power of God, destined for a place in paradise.
+As it came from Paradise, and is a part of the rest of Paradise, so it shows that those who keep it in spirit (not in form merely) are, through the mighty power of God, destined for a place in Paradise.

 And thus it will come to pass that, in the ages to come, when Eden is restored, all flesh shall come together from Sabbath to Sabbath to worship God, whose love and power and kindness in Christ have brought them to share the glories of His presence.
+And as they assemble on those thrice-blessed Sabbath days they will sing:

+Revelation 5

-And as they assemble on those thrice-blessed Sabbath days they will sing, "Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honor, and glory, and blessing."
+12 Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honor, and glory, and blessing.

 But the redeemed host will not be alone in their praises.
-All the works of God praise Him even now, while groaning, and waiting for the redemption; but then, when every trace of the curse will have been removed, and the gospel has brought back the original creation, "Every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them," will in perfection unite as with one voice in saying, "Blessing, and honour, and glory, and power, be unto Him that sitteth upon the throne, and unto the Lamb forever and ever."1
+All the works of God praise Him even now, while groaning, and waiting for the redemption.
+But then, when every trace of the curse will have been removed, and the Gospel has brought back the original creation:

-1Ps.
-92:1-4.

-1Rev.
-5:12, 13,
+13 Every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them...

+...will in perfection unite as with one voice in saying:

+13 ...Blessing, and honor, and glory, and power, be unto Him that sits upon the throne, and unto the Lamb for ever and ever.